mksaraf/kubernetes-lab-tutorial/content/monitoring.md

     POD           NAME      CPU(cores)   MEMORY(bytes)
     limited-pod   busybox   200m         0Mi

-Metrics are also exposed as API by the kubernetes API server at ``http://cluseter.local/apis/metrics.k8s.io/v1beta1/`` address.
+Metrics are also exposed as API by the kubernetes API server at ``http://cluseter.local/apis/metrics.k8s.io/v1beta1`` address.

 ### Setup the Metric Server
 The purpose of the Metric Server is to provide a stable, versioned API that other kubernetes components can rely on.
 Metric Server is part of the so-called *core metrics pipeline*.

-In order to get a resource metrics server up and running we first need to configure the *aggregation layer* on the cluster.
-The aggregation layer allows generic custom API servers to register themselves with *kube-aggregator*.
-The aggregator is a proxy that will forward relevant requests from clients to the these custom API servers.
+In order to get a resource metrics server up and running, we first need to configure the *aggregation layer* on the cluster.
+The aggregation layer is a general feature of the API server, allowing other custom API servers to register themselves to the main API server.
+This is accomplished by configuring the *kube-aggregator* on the main API server.
+The aggregator is basically a proxy that forwards requests coming from clients to the custom API servers.

 Configuring the aggregation layer involves setting a number of flags on the API Server